Reduction and classification of higher-order Markov chains: Skeleton determination algorithm

 The tree obtained at the end of the algorithm is isomorphic to the skeleton $\mathcal{S}$ of the original Markov chain.
-Also, the transition vectors of its leaves provides the \textit{skeleton matrix} $\mathbb{M}$.
+Also, the transition vectors of its leaves provide the \textit{skeleton matrix} $\mathbb{M}$.

-Figure \ref{algo1} shows step 1 of the algorithm for a portion of a binary tree $T$ ($A=\{0,1\}$), highlighting in blue a set of sister leaves that get cut, and in red a leaf whose context prohibits a transition, unlike its sister or parent node, and therefore the algorithm will not cut any of them.
+Figure \ref{algo1} shows step 1 of the algorithm for a portion of a binary tree $T$ ($A=\{0,1\}$), highlighting in blue a set of children leaves that get cut.
+In red is represented the leaf 00w whose context prohibits a transition unlike the leaf 10w.
+Therefore, the algorithm will not cut any of them.
 The resulting tree after step 1 is presented in Figure~\ref{algo2}.